- Guaranteed for 2 full months

 Have you switched to RAW format yet?

 The Auto White Balance (AWB) setting is a boon to every digital photographer.
 This is especially true for bird photographers.
 Imagine setting the white balance every time the light changes.
 On top of that, birds are constantly moving which means it’s almost impossible to set the white balance on the fly.

-Even if you say, you can set the White Balance, remember that the light is changing throughout the day.
+Even though you can set the white balance yourself, remember that the light is changing throughout the day.
 Choosing just one standard white balance might yield wrong colors.
 Instead, the AWB setting will keep adjusting as the light changes.
 With newer DSLRs, the AWB setting does a tremendous job of getting the right colors, almost every time.
 Most often, it’s not necessary to change the white balance settings that the camera chooses for you.

 So, use RAW format, set your camera on AWB mode, and then forget about it.